toludwig/golden-lemurs/docs/cnn.md

 For further theoretical explanation see [the original paper](http://arxiv.org/pdf/1310.4546.pdf) by Google's group around Thomas Mikolov.
-You may also want to check [this blog post](http://www.foldl.me/2014/glove-python/) on GloVe, a similiar vector database (which we chose first, but failed to download).
+You may also want to check [this Blog post](http://www.foldl.me/2014/glove-python/) on GloVe, a similiar vector database (which we chose first, but failed to download).

 Data preprocessing